 Today's massage guns come at a wide range of price points, and generally speaking, you'll get what you pay for.
 On the lower end, you're looking at anywhere from $50 to $70, and on the higher end, you could pay upwards of $500.
 Consider how much you're willing to spend, as well as what settings or features you want.
 And before buying anything, make sure to check the manufacturer's warranty.

 What are the benefits of using a massage gun?

 Like traditional acupressure and deep-tissue massage, the benefits of using a massage gun include relief from muscle strain, reduced pain, and increased circulation.
 It's also been shown to improve athletic performance and prevent DOMS (delayed-onset muscle soreness).

 Percussive devices might help improve flexibility and offer stress relief.
 The idea is that by owning one, you can reap all of these benefits anytime, anywhere, either on your own or with the help of a partner.

 How do you use a massage gun?

-Starting on the lowest setting, aim the massager at the muscle group you're targeting, then float it over the area in gentle, smooth motions.
+Starting on the lowest setting, aim the massager at the muscle group you're targeting, and then float it over the area in gentle, smooth motions.
 Thanks to the percussive beats, you don't need to press hard.
 When you want a little more intensity, just turn up the speed.

 How often should you use a massage gun?

 "Massage guns are safe to use when muscles are sore, feeling tight, or tender," says Mitro.
 For some, this might be as often as a few minutes every day after work or following a training session.
 However, Mitro says to avoid using a percussive device on your bones or anywhere there's inflammation.
-If it hurts, stop using it and get in touch with your healthcare provider.
+If it hurts, stop using it, and get in touch with your healthcare provider.